onem2m-iril1/acp_distributed/README.md

 ### Installing

+- Copy the "PDPserver" folder in /home/pi/.
+- Copy the "html" folder in /var/www/
-Build and run the program in current directory using following commands
+- Build and run the program in current directory using following commands

 ```
-$ cd temp01/PDPserver
+$ cd PDPserver/
 $ make
 $ ./ACPserver
 ```